-Science Technology Make a Steampunk Solar Night Light in 10 Steps By Megan Treacy Writer University of South Carolina Megan Treacy is a freelance writer from Austin, TX.
-A former editor at EcoGeek, she worked as a technology columnist for Treehugger from 2012 to 2018. our editorial process Megan Treacy Updated January 15, 2013 Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy Instructables user Winged Fist gave us permission to publish this DIY project that lets you cheaply make a Steampunk solar night light for your home.
+Science Technology Make a Steampunk Solar Night Light in 10 Steps By Megan Treacy Megan Treacy Writer University of South Carolina Megan Treacy is a freelance writer from Austin, TX.
+A former editor at EcoGeek, she worked as a technology columnist for Treehugger from 2012 to 2018.
+Learn about our editorial process Updated January 15, 2013 Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy Instructables user Winged Fist gave us permission to publish this DIY project that lets you cheaply make a Steampunk solar night light for your home.
 From the creator, "I recently got a great deal on two boxes of solar garden/path lamps on eBay — 8 lamps for US$15 bucks, including shipping!
 These lamps are great for a variety of reasons, not the least of which is they use rechargeable batteries, replenished daily by the sun, and require no expensive electricity!
 It was only a matter of time before one of these lamps got the makeover of my real passion — Steampunk."
 1 of 11 What you need credit: Winged Fist What you'll need: Tools: • Hole saw set • Power drill • Rotary tool • Clamp Materials: • Block of wood • Hollow dowel • Cabinet handle • Screws • Grommet • Black paint • Clear varnish 2 of 11 Drill wood block credit: Winged Fist For the base of this lamp, I used a piece of Brazilian hardwood called "Massaranduba," the same type of wood I used for my Steampunk 3rd Hand and my Steampunk incandescent USB lamp.
 What makes this wood great for a lamp base is its density, which provides the necessary weight for the base of a lamp.
 It also makes it very difficult to drill!
 Critical for this build is a good set of hole saws and a clamp.
 Cheap hole saws would likely have snapped in this process.
 And the clamp is absolutely necessary to prevent the block of wood from spinning around.
 In the picture above, I had already painted the edges of this block of wood, which was a mistake.
 I should have waited until all the sanding was done, as I had to paint it again.
 Once the wood is securely clamped, use hole saws to drill a set of concentric circles, as seen in the photos above.
 Use a file, knife or other sharp tool to scrape away the excess wood.
 I chose not to drill all the way through the block of wood, as I wanted to mount the dowel into the wood block base.
 The result should be a sort of donut drilled into the wood, that will hold the hollow dowel in place.
 3 of 11 Drill handle holes credit: Winged Fist Once the hole for the leg of the lamp is drilled, now drill two holes to mount the handle.
 4 of 11 Cut dowel credit: Winged Fist The piece of wood I used for the leg of this lamp came from a karate trophy I found on the street.
 Over the years I've found a number and variety of trophies in the garbage, and they can usually be stripped for good parts, like marble bases, brass fixtures and really cool looking wooden legs.
 This piece of wood has a really cool checker pattern cut into it, and is nicely stained and painted.
 I knew I would put it to good use one day.
 What's perfect about this piece for this purpose is that it has a hole drilled through the middle, which is almost exactly the diameter of the solar lamp head!
 I cut the leg of wood about in half, to suit the desired height of my lamp.
 5 of 11 Sand dowel credit: Winged Fist The hole in the center of the dowel was just a bit too tight to fit the solar lamp head, so I sanded a bit on the inside edges with a rotary tool.
 6 of 11 Paint and stain base credit: Winged Fist I painted the edges of the wood base black and stained the top surface to better match the karate trophy leg.
 The paint I used is an all-weather black oil-based paint, which took a few days to dry properly.
 Try not to be impatient and let the paint and stain sit as long as they need to in a dry area, away from wind that may blow dust into your paint job.
 7 of 11 Paint grommet credit: Winged Fist I'm not sure what this grommet was for in its previous life, or even where I found it, but it's the perfect size to fit around the wooden leg, and give it an additional bit of steampunk flare.
 But the original black rubber wouldn't do, so I spritzed it with some copper spray paint.
 8 of 11 Paint handle credit: Winged Fist This wooden handle came from the local hardware store and was originally intended for a drawer or cabinet, but with a coat of gold metallic paint, it also makes a nice steampunk solar night light handle.
 For a tighter fit and some additional bling, I included a pair of brass finished washers, salvaged from a discarded lamp.
 The handle serves a few purposes: first, it balances the overall look of the lamp, second, it's handy to hold onto when carrying the lamp, and third, it looks cool.
 9 of 11 Start to assemble parts credit: Winged Fist So if you've made it this far, the karate trophy leg gets stuck in the donut hole, the handle gets screwed to the pre-drilled holes in the base, and the gold-painted rubber grommet goes over the karate trophy leg, as pictured above.
 Note: These wooden handles are delicate so screw gently.
 10 of 11 Paint lamp head credit: Winged Fist As I mentioned at the beginning of this instructable, these solar lamp heads have a lot of great virtues, but style isn't one of them, so I decided to paint mine metallic copper.
 (First cover the solar cell with tape).
 11 of 11 Finish the project credit: Winged Fist Place the painted solar garden lamp on the dowel and you're done.